Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 4. Go shopping at the MAAD (Market of Artists and Designers)

 MAAD is a market filled with goods from creative entrepreneurs.
 It’s held on Fridays once a month at the Red Dot Design Museum and is a must-visit if you want a unique souvenir to bring home with you.
+Make sure you check out their website first, as dates can vary depending on the time of year!

 5. Walk amongst the trees at the MacRitchie Treetop Walk